Your support fuels aspirations.

 The Michael Hartter Scholarship Fund was established in honor of Central High School Class of 1995 graduate Michael Hartter.
 When Michael was a student at Central he enjoyed participating in a wide range of activities including baseball and football as well as show choir and madrigals, earning letters in both academics and sports.
 This scholarship is given to a graduating senior who has maintained a grade point average of “B” or better; participated in 2 – 3 years of extra-curricular activities; held leadership roles or served on organizing committees; demonstrates a good temperament and plans to attend a 2 or 4-year college ($1,000).

 North End Scholarship The North End, for many years, has been considered the heart of the African American community in Champaign-Urbana.
 African American owned businesses and churches are predominantly located in the North End, and it is still the residential, cultural and business center for many African Americans living in Champaign- Urbana.
 This scholarship was established to provide opportunities for minority students with connections to the North End in Champaign-Urbana public schools to pursue higher education and to further their life goals and aspirations.
 Qualifying students must be a graduating minority student from Unit 4 or District 116, show academic promise as evidenced by their grade point average and plan to attend a public college or university.
-The scholarship is awarded to one graduating minority senior from Urbana and one graduating minority senior from Champaign public schools who demonstrate financial need and academic promise ($750 each).
+The scholarship is awarded to one graduating minority senior from each of our three public high schools who demonstrate financial need and academic promise ($500 each).

 Perrino Scholarship Fund This scholarship was set up in honor of Dan Perrino, who led the music programs at Urbana High School for four years.
 After teaching at Urbana High School, he served as an assistant professor, administrator and associate dean at the University of Illinois College of Fine and Applied Arts.
 This scholarship is for Urbana Middle School and Urbana High School band or orchestra students to attend summer music camps. ($1,900).